NVIDIA/DIGITS/docs/InstallCaffe.md

     % make all --jobs=4
     % make py

-NOTE: You may need to make some changes to the `Makefile.config` to get Caffe to compile if you haven't installed CUDA or cuDNN.
+NOTE: You may need to make some changes to `Makefile.config` to get Caffe to compile if you haven't installed CUDA or cuDNN.

 (CMake instructions coming soon)